 What’s more, True Wealth takes a scientific approach to asset allocation, as we wrote about in our article on digital asset managers.
 Performance figures are needed to assess the success of this approach.
 You won’t find any such figures on the True Wealth website.

-Of course, a serious comparison also includes analysing performance.
-During our research, however, we realised that many of the new providers offer little transparency.
-Hardly any providers – with the exception of VIAC, Frankly and finpension – show on their website how the 3a securities solutions have performed or would have performed over the past one, three and five years.
+Of course, a serious comparison also includes an examination of performance.
+During our research, however, we found that many of the new providers offer little transparency.
+Not all providers show on their website how the 3a funds have performed or would have performed over the past one, three and five years.

 - The table is sorted by share percentage.